 How Long Does Kratom Stay in Your System?

-When it comes to drug testing, kratom is generally detectable for six to seven days.
+Regarding drug testing, kratom is generally detectable for six to seven days.

 It really depends on what type of test you’re given, though.